starlake-ai/starlake/.github/pull_request_template.md

 Go over all the following points, and put an `x` in all the boxes that apply.
 If you're unsure about any of these, don't hesitate to ask.
 We're here to help!
 - [ ] My code follows the code style of this project.
+- [ ] I have updated the Release notes.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.